Drumcode Records

-Drumcode Records is a Swedish EDM/trance label managed by Adam Beyer.
+Drumcode Records is a Swedish Techno label managed by Adam Beyer.
 The label was founded in 1996 and has enjoyed a streak of success in its releases, talent scouting, radio efforts, and general international label camaraderie ever since.
-Originally a techno label, though recent years have seen a shift towards more progressive trance and EDM styles amongst artists being released.
 Its roots are in its native Scandinavia, originally only housing Swedish producers, but in the label's history it has since branched out to working with those whose sound fit the profile, rather than whose nationality aligns best.